2016 Symons Medal Lecture

-Renowned Acadian novelist, playwright, broadcaster, and scholar, Antonine Maillet, C.C. is the winner of the 2016 Symons Medal, one of Canada’s most prestigious honours, Confederation Centre of the Arts.
+Renowned Acadian novelist, playwright, broadcaster, and scholar, Antonine Maillet, C.C. was the winner of the 2016 Symons Medal, one of Canada’s most prestigious honours, held each fall at Confederation Centre of the Arts.

-Confederation Centre – Canada’s national memorial to the founding of the country – presents the Symons Medal each year to recognize a distinguished person who has made an exceptional contribution to Canadian life.
-Previous recipients of this award include His Royal Highness Prince Charles, Prince of Wales; His Excellency Governor General David Johnston; former Prime Minister Paul Martin; President of the national Inuit organization, Mary Simon; broadcaster and environmental leader, David Suzuki; and former Quebec Premier, Jean Charest.
+Confederation Centre – Canada’s national memorial to the founding of the country – presents the Symons Medal annually in order to recognize a distinguished person who has made an exceptional contribution to Canadian life.

 Born in 1929 in Bouctouche, New Brunswick, Maillet is one of the most celebrated writers in Canadian literature.
 Her play La Sagouine (1971), which celebrates the rich, colourful, and distinctive culture of Canada’s Acadian people, has become a classic of French-language theatre in this country.
 Her 1979 novel Pélagie-la-Charette was the first work by a non-European to win the Prix Goncourt, France’s greatest literary prize.
 This story charts the triumphant return home of the Acadian people after the 1755 Expulsion, and made Maillet an overnight success in France, where it sold over a million copies.